vsincholle/vsincholle.github.io/_posts/2019-01-01-portfolio-optimization.md

 ![Alt text]({{ site.url }}{{ site.baseurl }}/images/portfolio/tasting-session.jpg)

 ### A tasty tool for the existing portfolio
-Our solution gave nice results and I had the opportunity to test it in real by doing a tasting session, comparing seevral products based on ingredients given by the model.
+Our solution gave nice results and I had the opportunity to test it in real by doing a tasting session, comparing several products based on ingredients given by the model.
 Very appreciated for the amateur cooking I am :)